Work in prison

 The preliminary interview must take place at the earliest 2 working days after the notification of the summons.

-During the pre-interview, the company must state the reasons for the proposed decision and obtain the detainee's observations.
+During the pre-trial interview, the company must state the reasons for the proposed decision and obtain the detainee's observations.

-The termination of the prison employment contract shall be notified to the detained person in the form of a letter with arguments, at least 1 working day after the date of the prior interview.
+The termination of the prison employment contract is notified to the detained person in the form of a reasoned letter, at least 1 working day after the date of the prior interview.

 Linked to service needs

-The head of the prison may terminate the prison employment contract on grounds relating to the needs of the service, namely:
+The head of the prison may terminate the prison employment contract for reasons related to the needs of the service, i.e.:

-- Disappearance of the needs of the service or abolition of the post that justified the conclusion of the prison employment contract
+• Disappearance of the needs of the service or abolition of the post which justified the conclusion of the prison employment contract

-- Prisoner's refusal to see any of the essential elements of his contract amended (e.g. change of working hours or change of work station).
+• Refusal of the prisoner to see one of the essential elements of his contract modified (for example, change of working hours or change of work station).

 The convocation shall indicate the purpose, date and time of the interview.
 It must be sent to the person in custody by post.